 lineage

 The first graduating class of Kamehameha Schools.
-Pamela's great grandmother is second from the left.
+Pamela's great grandmother is second in on the right.
 She was taught music from Queen Lili`uokalani.

 ancestral gifts